The Texas

 Traffic count (south of Evans) 74,000 vehicles/day 81,526 vehicles/day

-Anecdotal reports for the first few weeks from motorists in the corridor on social media, from media reports, and comments on various websites indicated that most of the time, the RCUTs provided some appreciable relief.
+Anecdotal reports for the first few weeks from motorists in the corridor on social media, from media reports (including this glowing review from an Express-News columnist, and even high praise from vociferous TxDOT antagonist and toll road crusader Terri Hall), and comments on various websites indicated that most of the time, the RCUTs provided some appreciable relief.
 Recurring traffic signal malfunctions for the first month or so after completion of the project did cause some initial problems; those were later attributed to the fact that the signal controllers used for the project were a new model, and the issues were resolved with assistance from the traffic signal equipment vendor.

 Loop 1604